UCSF-CBI/c4/docs/about/join.md

 # Join the Cluster

-We will only be provisioning C4 accounts upon request, we will not migrate all TIPCC accounts in order to clean up old accounts that are no longer relevant.
-If you have not requested a C4 account, please email the sysadmin.
-Please include your TIPCC username and your GitHub username in the request email.
-See the [Roadmap] for more details.
+Any UCSF Cancer Center members and members of their labs can join the {{ site.cluster.name }} cluster.
+To get an account, please send an email to the [sysadmin] using your UCSF email address with the following information of yours:

+1. First and last name
+2. Preferred username (lower case) - if you already have a TIPCC account, please use that
+3. Name of your HDFCCC lab or supervisor
+4. GitHub username (used for our issue tracker - to join, go to <https://github.com/join>)

+To existing TIPCC users: We will only provision C4 accounts upon request.
+We do this in order to identify and clean out TIPCC accounts on longer in use.

-[contact us]: {{ '/about/contact.html' | relative_url }}
+[sysadmin]: {{ '/about/contact.html' | relative_url }}
 [Roadmap]: {{ '/about/roadmap.html' | relative_url }}